Skip to main content

 Do energy efficiency improvements add value?

 Yes.
-Properties with an EPC rating of C or above sell for 3–8% more than comparable properties with lower ratings in the South East.
+Properties with an EPC rating of C or above sell for 3–8% more than comparable properties with lower ratings in the South East (Energy Saving Trust).
 The most cost-effective improvements are cavity wall insulation (£500–£1,500), loft insulation (£300–£600), and air source heat pump installation (£8,000–£15,000 after the Boiler Upgrade Scheme grant).

 Does a swimming pool add value to a house in Hertfordshire?